foundry-rs/book/src/tutorials/solmate-nft.md

 ## Creating an NFT with Solmate

-This tutorial walk you through creating an OpenSea compatible NFT with Foundry and [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol).
+This tutorial will walk you through creating an OpenSea compatible NFT with Foundry and [Solmate](https://github.com/Rari-Capital/solmate/blob/main/src/tokens/ERC721.sol).
 A full implementation of this tutorial can be found [here](https://github.com/FredCoen/nft-tutorial).

 #####  This tutorial is for illustrative purposes only and provided on an as-is basis.
 The tutorial is not audited nor fully tested.
 No code in this tutorial should be used in a production environment.